 Thanks to Prodio workers:

-- Can label all raw materials in the same way and label the boxes to know what’s inside, the arrival date, etc.
+- Can label a wide range of raw materials in the same way and label the boxes to know what’s inside, the arrival date, etc.

 - The date is visible on the printout, so you can check the order (or even enter a batch number in the label details), this can help to see when something is overdue.
 You can stack the raw materials/semi-products from the oldest to the most recent.

-- Everything is standardized and in one place, so it is easy to find the package you are looking for.
+- All asset labels are standardized and in one place, so it is easy to find the package you are looking for.
 The labels are compatible with the software (they are supported in receipts, releases and transfers), which minimizes the risk of losses – no more unmarked raw materials “rolling” in the warehouse.

-- You can also generate labels for finished products and organize them in the same way as raw materials.
+- You can also generate and print barcode labels for finished products and organize them in the same way as raw materials.